vishalathar/ORMV_p1/README.md

       - Indicates that this class is associated with table 'table_name'
    - #### @Column(columnName = "column_name")
       - Indicates that the Annotated field is a column in the table with the name 'column_name'
+      - CHECK
+      - UNIQUE
+      - NULLABLE
    - #### @PrimaryKey(columnName = "column_name", strategy="GenerationType.IDENTITY")
       - Indicates that the annotated field is the primary key for the table.
-      - Strategy indicates that it is a SERIAL TYPE primary key
-      - Currently only SERIAL TYPE is supported
+      - Strategy indicates that it is a SERIAL TYPE primary key (currently only SERIAL TYPE is supported).
+      -  CHECK
+      - UNIQUE
+      - NULLABLE
    - #### @JoinColumn(columnName = "column_name")
       - Indicates that the annotated field is the foreign key for the table
+      - CHECK
+      - UNIQUE
+      - NULLABLE

   ### User API
   - To work with the API you need to make an instance of Configuration() as